FOI and COVID-19: Frequently Asked Questions for members of the public

 Please refer to Make a Complaint for more information on OVIC’s complaints process.

 If you do not wish to make a complaint to OVIC, you may seek a review under section 53 of the FOI Act by VCAT on the basis of a deemed refusal.
-For more information regarding applying to VCAT visit its website.
+For more information regarding applying to VCAT visit VCAT’s website.